About the Contest

 Questions to help you get started...

-What are your favorite creatures of the Pleistocene?
-Where does your favorite Pleistocene creatures live?
+What are some of the most unusual aquatic creatures of the Paleozoic?
+Where do these Paleozoic aquatic creatures live?
+Did they live in deep ocean waters, along shallow coast-lines, up river channels, or in ancient lakes?
 What environments did they live in?
-What is your favorite fossil sites and do they include Pleistocene fossils?
+What is your favorite fossil sites and do they include aquatic Paleozoic fossils?
 How are fossils preserved?
-What do Pleistocene fossils look like?
+What do Paleozoic fossils look like?

 How large should the artwork be?